How much inventory is too much inventory? Good question. There’s a big difference between buffer stock and excess inventory.

 What Is Excess or Surplus Inventory?

 Excess or surplus inventory is any product in your sitting inventory approaching the end of its life cycle that is not anticipated to be sold.
 For example, imagine you had 12 kegs on hand at the start of the month that are nearing expiration.
-On taking final inventory, the bar only went through ten kegs.
+On taking the final bar inventory, the bar only went through ten kegs.
 You have two excess kegs in your sitting inventory.
 This issue arises when you don't have an accurate idea of how much product you normally sell or demand suddenly shifts.
+This draft beer inventory example can be applied to any other product type.

 Disadvantages of Excess Inventory